JerylKhoo/TheFourGuys-Ellipsis-Hackathon-MVP/README.md

 # Ellipsis-Hackathon-MVP

-This is a Minimum ViablePproduct for the Ellipsis Hackathon 2024.
+This is a Minimum Viable Product for the Ellipsis Hackathon 2024.
 It is a website written in HTML, using proprietaries from OneMap and Looker Studio.

 ### TheFourGuys